hobcat iconHobcat

 Developer Express Quantum Grid Suite

-This provides a superb set of components for data-aware grid and tree list development.
+This provides a superb set of components for data-aware grid and tree list development. (superb = great effects from minimal coding!!)

-The are four instances of their TdxDbgrid on the DSP window.
+There are four instances of their TdxDbgrid on the DSP window.
 The uppermost is the gain bar which is a grid with one row, one (visible) column and no header!

 The grids are designed to display data from remote database datasets using SQL quereies. ( You can in fact do live editing of database tables accross the internet)